-Potatoes are a large part of German culinary culture, even though they didn't appear on the German table until 1716.
+Potatoes are a large part of the German culinary culture, even though they didn't appear on the German table until 1716.
 Their earliest introduction was a half-century earlier in Bavaria, but they were thought to be poisonous, so the peasants wouldn't adopt them until Karl V ordered them to grow and eat potatoes or have their noses cut off.

 Types of Potatoes

-"Festkochend" - Waxy - These are potatoes with a low starch content, which hold up well after cooking.
-They are good for salads, salt potatoes, "Bratkartoffeln" or fried potatoes, and casseroles and soups.
+Festkochend (Waxy)—These are potatoes with a low starch content, which hold up well after cooking.
+They are good for salads, salt potatoes, bratkartoffeln or fried potatoes, and casseroles and soups.

 In Germany, the varieties you might see are named Cilena, Linda, Nicola, etc. In the US, the waxy types are mostly red potatoes, including Chieftain, Red La Sota, and Klondike Rose.
-Fingerlings are also waxy.
+Fingerlings also are waxy.
 Try waxy varieties in hot German potato salad with bacon or Schwaebische potato salad.

-"Vorwiegend Festkochend" - Primarily waxy, or middle levels of starch.
-These are your all-around workhorses and do well in mashed dishes as well as gratins or potato salad.
-In the US, these include the yellow and white-fleshed varieties, such as Yukon Gold, Cascade, White Rose and Yellow Finn.
-In Germany, you may see Christa, Granola, or Laura.
+Vorwiegend Festkochend (Primarily waxy) or middle levels of starch—These are your all-around workhorses and do well in mashed dishes as well as gratins or potato salad.
+In the U.S., these include the yellow and white-fleshed varieties, such as Yukon Gold, Cascade, White Rose, and Yellow Finn.
+In Germany, you might see Christa, Granola, or Laura.
 Experimentation will lead you to your favorite varieties for each recipe.
-This is the most popular variety in Germany, as you can use them in almost any recipe. such as in Bratkartoffeln or German potato pancakes.
+This is the most popular variety in Germany, as you can use them in almost any recipe. such as in batkartoffeln or German potato pancakes.

-"Mehlig Kochend" - Floury or starchy potatoes.
-These potatoes bake up light and fluffy, mash and puree easily, and break down in soups to give a broth body.
+Mehlig Kochend (Floury or starchy) —These potatoes bake up light and fluffy, mash and puree easily, and break down in soups to give a broth body.
 The quintessential potato in the US is the Russet and its offspring.
-Blue potatoes are also starchy and can be baked or microwaved with success.
+Blue potatoes also are starchy and can be baked or microwaved with success.
 In Germany, these potatoes are also used in potato dumplings and include varieties like Adretta and Likaria.
 Try starchy types in homemade German potato dumplings or himmel und erde.

 How to Cook Potatoes

-German cooking usually prescribes potatoes be cooked whole, then peeled (See instructions here).
+German cooking usually prescribes potatoes be cooked whole, then peeled.
 This is not always practical in North America because store-bought potatoes are usually several times larger than German varieties (regional preferences) and mechanized harvesting and long storage results in many potatoes with large gray and black spots which must be removed.
 Also, in the supermarkets, it is hard to know whether the potatoes have been sprayed with pesticides or other chemicals for longer shelf life.
 German food regulations must specify whether the potato has been treated in any way, including radiation to increase shelf life.